 We will retain your personal data for longer than the periods specified above if required by law, to defend or exercise legal rights (such as defending legal claims) or to comply with regulatory obligations.

-The Right Of Access.
-You may request access to or copies of the personal information that we hold about you (known as a “Data Subject Access Request”) as set out in the “How can I find out what personal information Dot Dot Loans holds about me?” section below.
+The Right of Access.
+You may request access to or copies of the personal information that we hold about you (known as a “Data Subject Access Request”) as set out in the “How can I find out what personal information Shelby Finance holds about me?” section below.
 If you would like to exercise this right, please contact us (as set out in the “Our Contact Details” section below).

-The Right To Erasure.
+The Right to Erasure.
 You may request that your personal information be deleted where it is no longer necessary for the purposes of which it is being processed and provided there is no other lawful basis for which we may continue to process such personal information.
 If you would like to exercise this right, please contact us (as set out in the “Our Contact Details” section below).

-The Right To Data Portability.
-Where you have provided us with your personal information that we process using automated means, you may be entitled to a copy of that personal information in a structured, commonly-used and machine readable format.
+The Right to Data Portability.
+Where you have provided us with your personal information that we process using automated means, you may be entitled to a copy of that personal information in a structured, commonly used and machine-readable format.
 If you would like to exercise this right, please contact us (as set out in the “Our Contact Details” section below).

 If you would like to exercise this right, please contact us (as set out in the “Our Contact Details” section below).

-Your right to access, as detailed above, or to obtain copies of your personal information may extend to (but is not limited to) some or all of the following items below.
+Your right to access, as detailed above, or to obtain copies of your personal information may extend to (but is not limited to) some or all the following items below.

-A Data Subject Access Request is free.
-However, where a request is manifestly unfounded or excessive, we may require a reasonable administrative fee or refuse to act on the request.
+A Data Subject Access Request is free, however, where a request is manifestly unfounded or excessive, we may require a reasonable administrative fee or refuse to act on the request.
 This will be based on the true administrative cost and will be discussed with the requester on application.